Note: All verse quotations are from Breishit unless otherwise specified.

 3) Ramban (46:7) says that the plural word "daughters" can be used even if only one daughter is being discussed.

 4) R' Elchanan Samet (shiurim on parshat hashavua, vol. 2, Vayigash) suggests that other actual daughters were present, but were not considered to be members of Yaakov's household, since once they got married they became members of other mens' households.
 This approach is especially attractive because it explains why one daughter (Dinah) IS mentioned.
-Quite likely she never got married, because most men wouldn't have wanted to marry a woman who had been raped.
+Quite likely she never got married, because most men at the time wouldn't have wanted to marry a woman who had been raped.

 But the midrash has clear reasons for rejecting all of these resolutions.
 Of the four resolutions I just mentioned, the first three